microsoft/pxt/tests/project-tools-test/README.md

 Run `gulp testprojecttools` from PXT.
 It rebuilds the shared library and webapp modules before running the tests.
 The task is included in `gulp test`.

+Browser suites share [browser.js](browser.js).
+On GitHub Actions only, they use `--no-sandbox`, matching the repository's Karma launcher for Ubuntu runners that restrict Chromium user namespaces.
+Local runs retain the Chromium sandbox; this test-only setting does not change the editor or its iframe sandbox attributes.

 - [storage.spec.js](storage.spec.js) exercises actual workspace/cloud code with a
   fake persistent provider and authenticated API.
 No network requests or public shares are created.
 Private notes must survive save, duplication and account